 The brief for the Newham Hospital project, run in collaboration with Vital Arts, was to tackle this homogeneity, to create way-finding and a sense of comfort for patients.
 The ward was specifically for older patients, recuperating from surgical procedures and often suffering from symptoms of dementia.

 The project began in 2014 with Graphic Design tutor Luise Vormittag who runs a pathway dedicated to socially-engaged practice.
 Vormittag, having worked with the NHS before, approached Vital Arts – an arts organisation for Barts Health NHS Trust, the largest hospital trust in the UK – to gauge its interest in collaborating.
 Vital Arts identified a ward in Newham Hospital for the project to focus on: “It was a new build hospital, lots of white walls which was a good start,” says Vormittag, “but whitewalls in the NHS still have hand wash, noticeboards, health and safety signs, loads of things.
 So it’s a good challenge.”

 The students were invited to tour the ward, meeting both Vital Arts representatives as well as the hospital’s staff and patients.
-“I like taking people out of the College into other environments where they encounter other types of people, other types of concerns,” explains Vormittag, “I want them to think about how they might implement design in those contexts, where people by default aren’t particularly interested in the arts, but where you could address a problem with design.
+“I like taking people out of the College into other environments where they encounter other types of people, other types of concerns,” explains Vormittag, "I want them to think about how they might implement design in those contexts, where people’s primary concern might not be for art and design, but where you could address a problem with these approaches.
 In this case, it worked really well.”